kymok/vite-plugin-font-subsetter/README.md

 ## How it works

-The plugin subsets `.woff2` font files for glyph set computed from `.htm/.html`, `.css`, `.js` files in resulting bundle.
+The plugin subsets `.woff2` font files for character set computed from `.htm/.html`, `.css`, `.js` files in resulting bundle.
 This plugin is using [subset-font](https://github.com/papandreou/subset-font) under the hood.

 ### Limitations